The Art Genome Project: The Art Genome Project and Other Taxonomies for Artwork

 Art historians, libraries and image archives have long used classification systems, art cataloging standards or metadata, and created taxonomies, such as The Getty Art & Architecture Thesaurus to systematize the description of artworks.
 Classification is one of the major foundations of the discipline of art history.

 Most college and university art history surveys are based on such an idea of classification, to provide students with a way of grasping the history of art and a jumping-off point for more focused research.
 Unlike other types of classification, The Art Genome's taxonomy was designed for the purposes of establishing similarities between artists and artworks.

 Genes versus Tags

-In the words of Matthew Israel, Director of The Art Genome Project, "Genes are not tags — though we have many tags on the site — because tags are binary (something is either tagged "dog" or not).
+In the words of Matthew Israel, Director of The Art Genome Project, "Genes are not tags — though we have many tags on the site — because tags are binary (an item is either tagged as "dog" or it is not).
 Genes, in contrast, can range from 0-100, thus capturing how strongly a gene applies to a specific artist or artwork.
-This nuanced connection between works of art is impossible with a simple tagging mechanism."
+This level of nuance in connecting works of art is impossible with a simple tagging mechanism."

 Importantly, The Art Genome Project does incorporate over 6000 tags for content (iconography) in artwork as well as certain materials and mediums, which do not need the nuance of genes.